drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 SAR type ADCs, like most analog input architectures, feature a switched sampling capacitor.
 A simplified version is as follows.
 The switch closes connecting the input to the sampling capacitor.
-The resistor represents the overal resistance inside the input including the closed resistance of the switch.
+The resistor represents the overall resistance inside the input including the closed resistance of the switch.
 The capacitor then charges to the voltage at the input.
 The switch opens and the SAR reads the voltage and converts it to a digital representation.